 According to OSHA, any exposure in excess of these permissible limits could result in some hearing loss.
 To ensure against potentially dangerous exposure to high sound pressure levels, it is recommended that all persons exposed to equipment capable of producing high sound pressure levels use hearing protectors while the equipment is in operation.
-Ear plugs or protectors in the ear canals or over the ears must be worn when operating the equipment is or over the earing loss if exposure is in excess of the limits set forth here:
+Ear plugs or protectors in the ear canals or over the ears must be worn when operating the equipment in order to prevent permanent hearing loss if exposure is in excess of the limits set forth here: